 Let’s all repeat together, ‘Never let Hollie sign up for the one-day Speight’s Coast to Coast’.
 Wow, I knew the longest day was a step-up from the two-day, but I wasn’t quite prepared for just how big the difference would be.
 Fast, fast, fast.
-I’ll say it again, they are so bloody fast.
-Utmost respect to anyone who gives the one-day a nudge (and the two-day!).
+I’ll repeat it, they are so bloody fast.
+Utmost respect to anyone who gives the one-day a nudge (and the Two-Day!).

 Driving in the van alongside them as they ran up the road to the first transition, then watching them cycle 67 kilometres to the start of the run I was pretty pleased to be on the other side of the camera lens.
 Things went smoothly, with only a few minor crashes and not before long we were waiting at Aickens corner for the first bunch to come in.

-The two-day is very social, everyone is chatting and waiting for their competitor to cycle in, change their shoes, maybe their clothing too, refuel, pack on and then they’re off to start the run over Goat’s Pass.
+The Two Day event is very social, everyone is chatting and waiting for their competitor to cycle in, change their shoes, maybe their clothing too, refuel, pack on and then they’re off to start the run over Goat’s Pass.
 To me it’s this part that gives Coast such a good reputation, everyone cheering on strangers and people just getting out there and achieving their dream.

-Day one had gone well.
-Richard Ussher, who is the new race director, had made some minor but important changes, which in my eyes were excellent.
+The first day had gone well.
+Richard Ussher, who is the new race director, had made some minor but necessary changes, which in my eyes were excellent.
 One being the first run was slightly shorter with a designated area for the bikes, which meant everyone now ran the same distance, unlike last year where the earlier you entered during the year, the closer your bike was to the start.

-Day two start line.
-Right from the beginning you could sense the experience of these competitors had just stepped up a level.
-Less people meant it was quieter on the beach and starting an hour earlier than the two-day meant that it was still pitch black.
+Day Two start line.
+Right from the beginning, you could sense the experience of these competitors had just stepped up a level.
+Fewer people meant it was quieter on the beach and starting an hour earlier than the two-day meant that it was still pitch black.
 Laura Thomas, who I trained with and raced with last year, was doing the longest day for the first time.
 I found her before she started and wished her all the best, she had one huge day ahead of her.
 She was nervous but excited, you could tell she just wanted it to start.

 Bang, they were off and gone.
 Everyone raced to the media van quickly!
 And we needed to, these guys weren’t mucking around.
 I was the van driver (no pressure), which was filled with NZ Herald, The Press and Complete Performance guys so it was my job to cruise alongside the competitors so they could get the shots and stories needed.
 I loved it, being this close without the pressure of racing was awesome.

-The river had dropped quite a bit over night and now sat around 60 cumec.
-For those who don’t know river levels, this was low, and meant carnage.
+The river had dropped quite a bit overnight and now sat around 60 cumecs.
+For those who don’t know river levels, this was low and meant carnage.
 No chicken lines were left, just tight corners and a very slow paddle.
 I am so, so glad this was not me this year.
-After falling out last year I have lost quite a bit of confidence.
-I know I just need to get back in the boat but I was thanking my lucky stars I was taking the tarmac route to the gorge bridge.
-Check out this video which sums it up!
+After falling out last year, I have lost quite a bit of confidence.
+I know I just need to get back in the boat, but I was thanking my lucky stars I was taking the tarmac route to the gorge bridge.

 I went back later in the evening to watch Laura smash her goal and cross the finish line.
 What an achievement, I was so proud of her!
 She looked buggered, not going to lie, but I wouldn’t expect anything less after she had just run, cycled, run, cycled, kayaked and finally cycled 243 kilometres from one side of New Zealand to the other, in one day!
 They even put on a massive fireworks display just as she crossed the finish line!
 Well done Laura, amazing achievement.